 Hyper-IgM syndrome is a primary immunodeficiency disorder Primary immunodeficiency Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
 Immunodeficiency... read more .
 It may be inherited in one of the following ways:

-As an X-linked disorder X-Linked Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more : That is, it is due to a mutation in a gene on the X (sex) chromosome.
+As an X-linked disorder X-Linked Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more : That is, it is due to a mutation in a gene on the X (sex) chromosome.
 X-linked disorders usually affect only boys.

-As an autosomal recessive disorder Inheritance Patterns Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more : That is, two genes for the disorder, one from each parent, are required.
+As an autosomal recessive disorder Inheritance Patterns Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more : That is, two genes for the disorder, one from each parent, are required.

 Most cases of hyper-IgM syndrome are X-linked.